 Hebrews 11 is a description of faith in action — how God’s people have always lived by faith.
 In this chapter, several verses are devoted to the example of Abraham, who is called “the father of the faithful.”
 Genesis 15:6 tells us that he “believed the Lord.”
 Hebrews 11:8 says, “By faith Abraham, when called to go to a place he would later receive as his inheritance, obeyed and went, even though he did not know where he was going” (see Genesis 12:1).

-The author’s purpose here is not to prove that Abraham had faith (the readers already knew that), but to give examples that 1) illustrate a life of faith and 2) encourage the readers to have similar faith when they are pressured to abandon Christianity.
-So the author selects situations from the life of Abraham that are similar to situations the readers are in.
+The author’s purpose is not to prove that Abraham had faith (the readers already knew that), but to give examples that 1) illustrate a life of faith and 2) encourage the readers to have similar faith when they are pressured to abandon Christianity.
+So the author selects situations from the life of Abraham that have some similarity to situations the readers are in.
 Just as Abraham had been called out of Mesopotamia, they had been called out of Judaism toward a promise they could not see, and they obeyed and went.

 Abraham was looking forward to something far more permanent than stone.
 Genesis says nothing about this, but our author believes that Abraham had religious motives that were similar to his own.
 We should look to the future reward, not to the circumstances we are in right now.

-Sarah laughed; so did Abraham (Gen. 17:17; 18:12).
+Sarah laughed; so did Abraham (Genesis 17:17; 18:12).
 They both thought they were too old to have children, but God blessed them with a child anyway.
-Abraham even had children after Sarah died (Gen. 25:1-2).
-The author’s point is that God did what he had promised, and we should also consider God faithful, and trust him to keep the promises of salvation he has made to us.
+Abraham even had children years later, after Sarah died (Genesis 25:1-2).
+The author’s point is that God did what he had promised, so we should also consider God faithful, and trust him to keep the promises of salvation he has made to us.

 The point: We do not receive all the promises of God in this life.
 Although we are given eternal life, we still die.
 But the gift is real, and the promise will be kept.
 We have to trust God on it.
 (We certainly can’t bring it about on our own power!)
 We look to God, not this world, for meaning and purpose in life.
-Our current life is just a temporary training time.
-We do not “belong" here; our permanent home and allegiance is the kingdom of God, and that is where our hopes should be.
+Our current life is a temporary training time.
+We do not “belong” in this society and culture; our permanent home and allegiance is the kingdom of God, and that is where our hopes should be.

-No one really thought that Abraham ever wanted to go back to Mesopotamia, but he could have if he wanted to.
+As far as we know, Abraham never had a desire to go back to Mesopotamia, but he could have gone if he wanted to.
 He could have turned his back on God’s promises, but he did not.
 In contrast, the readers of Hebrews were tempted to go back to where they had come from — back into Judaism.
 Don’t do it, the author seems to say.
 There is a better country waiting for you through Christ.
-Heaven is calling, and God will be pleased if you are faithful, and he is planning on your presence in his kingdom.
+His kingdom is calling, and God will be pleased if you are faithful, and he is planning on your presence in his kingdom.

 Abraham, Isaac and Jacob

-- When God called me, did I understand where I was going? (v.
-8)
+- When God called me, did I understand where I was going? (verse 8)

-- Am I prepared to die before receiving the promises? (v.
-12)
+- Am I prepared to die before receiving the promises? (verse 12)

-- Have I ever wanted to go back to where I came from? (v.
-15)
+- Have I ever wanted to go back to where I came from? (verse 15)